Cyber-Typhoon/Secure_Arch_Install_Oculink_eGPU/README.md

   - Set root password:
     - passwd
   - Create a user with Zsh as the default shell:
-    - useradd -m -G wheel -s /usr/bin/zsh <username>
+    - useradd -m -G wheel,video,input,storage -s /usr/bin/zsh <username>
     - passwd <username>
-  - Add groups for GUI and hardware access:
-    - useradd -m -G wheel,video,input,storage <username>
   - Configure `sudo`:
     - visudo # Uncomment %wheel ALL=(ALL:ALL) ALL